ajrichards/htsint/README.rst

 Purpose
 =======

-``htsint`` (High-Througput Sequencing INTegrate) is a Python package principally used to create gene sets that are used in sequencing studies.
-Annotation data are integrated through the creation of gene sets.  ``htsint`` also serves as a general purpose library to study gene expression.
-The target audience for ``htsint`` are developers that piece together high-throughput sequencing (HTS) pipelines.
-The software in its current form is an API library and because HTS pipelines have different goals with many varied tasks required to achieve these goals, a flexible library in a scripting language commonly used in bioinformatics was selected.
-One important aspect of this project is to provide both abstracted functions for non-Python programmers as well as convenient means to enable a higher levels of customization.
-The main functions included in ``htsint`` are:
+``htsint`` (High-Throughput Sequencing INTegrate) is a Python package used to create gene sets for the study of high-throughput sequencing data.
+The goal is to create functional modules through the integration of heterogeneous types of data.
+These functional modules are primarily based on the Gene Ontology, but as the package matures additional sources of data will be incorporated.
+The functional modules produced can be subsequently tested for significance in terms of differential expression in RNA-Seq or microarray studies using gene set enrichment analysis.
+Shown below is the placement of htsint in an example analysis pipeline.

   * BLAST mapping
   * Gene Ontology queries